wendlingd/Browse-InfoSeeking-PubMed/README.md

-If you are a subject-matter expert, product manager, public affairs staff member, etc. in a medicine- or health-related discipline, having this type of ongoing connection to literature can improve your effectiveness.
+If you are a subject-matter expert, product manager, public affairs staff member, etc. in a medicine- or health-related discipline, having this type of ongoing connection to audience research can improve your effectiveness.

 This script searches all terms in the top three levels of the Persons branch of the Medical Subject Headings (MeSH) tree, https://www.ncbi.nlm.nih.gov/mesh/68009272.